adunicorn/oshift/docs/dialog.md

 2# Uhm, that’s not so easy… The problem is servers are a bit hard to get.
 2# You have to create them, to install the operating system, to make all the configurations… 1# … and you have no reference, because of the configuration shift… 2# Yes!
-Exactly!
+Correct!
 You have to create them from scratch, more or less copying from our snowflakes servers.
 1# I got it.
 How much time for a server?
 2# Days... may be weeks… In addiction, you need to test them, right after the creation.
 1# So, not only is it a slow pròcess.
 It must also be expensive.